-#pragma no side effect(a function)
+- #pragma no side effects(a_function)

 Tells the compiler that a call to a function of the given name does not cause any modifications to objects accessible outside the function body.
 Such information can be useful for optimization and parallelization purposes.
-In -64 mode, the syntax for this pragma is changed to #pragma no_side_effect(a_function).

-#pragma ident version
+- #pragma ident version